 Fortunately, there are defense strategies that can be used to fight back marijuana distribution charges.
 Weighing scales and baggies don’t prove someone is a dealer.

 Baggies are just convenient for storage, and scales are sometimes needed to confirm weight when purchasing, but not necessarily when selling.
-And though Colorado's ever-changing medical marijuana and marijuana dispensary laws are confusing, we use our knowledge of those laws to protect our clients' rights in marijuana cases.
+And though Colorado’s ever-changing marijuana laws are confusing, we use our knowledge of those laws to protect our clients’ rights in marijuana cases.

 Our unique abilities to resolve these matters for you include:

-- A combined 10,000+ cases handled, including hundreds and hundreds of drug crimes.
+- A combined 10,000-plus cases handled, including hundreds and hundreds of drug crimes.

-- Each of us having served as a government lawyer prior to entering criminal defense law.
-We have numerous contacts and relationships within the justice system and we know all about prosecutors' and police tactics.
+- Each of us has served as a government lawyer prior to entering criminal defense law.
+We have numerous contacts and relationships within the justice system, and we know all about prosecutors’ and police tactics.

 If you face marijuana distribution charges, do not talk to the police.
 Instead, contact our firm for a no-charge consultation and aggressive, on-your-side advocacy.

-Contact Us to Learn More About Colorado's Marijuana Dispensary Law
+Contact Us To Learn More About Colorado’s Marijuana Laws

 We know that the laws surrounding marijuana are changing rapidly and causing confusion.
-If you are facing charges related to marijuana distribution, contact us today by calling 303-578-4036.
+If you are facing charges related to marijuana distribution, contact us today by calling 303-578-4036, or reach out online.